robohydra/robohydra/tutorial/advanced/index.md

 the request before proxying it: this is to avoid that the response comes compressed.
 We could have also received the normal request and uncompress it, but this is simpler for this example.

+In fact, this is a relatively common thing to do, so there's a head for specifically this purpose: `RoboHydraHeadFilter`.
+Using this head, you don't have to care about compression in the server response, and the code is much more compact and readable.
+A new version of the above head using `RoboHydraHeadFilter` could be:

+    new RoboHydraHeadFilter({
+        path: '/',
+        filter: function(body) {
+            return body.toString().replace(
+                            new RegExp("Real", "g"),
+                            "REAL"
+                        );
+        }
+    })

 Test suites